ait-tr/cohort35/basic_programming/lesson_11/theory.md

 An **array** is a data structure that holds elements of the **same** type.
 You can envision it as a collection of numbered cells, each capable of holding some data (one data element in one cell).
 Access to a specific cell is achieved using its number, also known as an **index**.

 In the context of Java, arrays are homogeneous, meaning all cells store elements of the same type.
-For instance, an array of integers contains only integers (e.g., of type int), an array of strings contains only strings, and an array of objects of a custom class like Dog contains only Dog objects.
+For instance, an array of integers contains only integers (e.g., of type int), an array of strings contains only strings, and an array of objects of a custom class like Dog20 contains only Dog20 objects.
 In Java, we cannot place an integer in the first cell of an array, a string in the second, and a "dog" in the third cell.